zipkinlab/Zipkin_etal_2023_JAE/case-study-2-butterfly/code/README.md

 ## stan-code

-This directory is currently empty, but will eventually contain scripts for fitting the integrated community model using custom Stan code.
+1. `main-stan.R`: code to call `Stan` code using the `rstan` package and fit the integrated community model.
+2. `icm.stan`: `Stan` file containing the custom `Stan` code for the integrated community model to assess trends in the butterfly community.